SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

 ## [v4] Why aren't my components rendering correctly in production builds?

 The #1 reason this happens is likely due to class name conflicts once your code is in a production bundle.
-For MUI to work, the `className` values of all components on a page must be generated by a single instance of the [class name generator](/styles/advanced/#class-names).
+For SnowCone to work, the `className` values of all components on a page must be generated by a single instance of the [class name generator](/styles/advanced/#class-names).

 To correct this issue, all components on the page need to be initialized such that there is only ever **one class name generator** among them.

 You could end up accidentally using two class name generators in a variety of scenarios:

 - You accidentally **bundle** two versions of MUI.
-You might have a dependency not correctly setting MUI as a peer dependency.
+You might have a dependency not correctly setting SnowCone as a peer dependency.
 - You are using `StylesProvider` for a **subset** of your React tree.
 - You are using a bundler and it is splitting code in a way that causes multiple class name generator instances to be created.

 > If you are using webpack with the [SplitChunksPlugin](https://webpack.js.org/plugins/split-chunks-plugin/), try configuring the [`runtimeChunk` setting under `optimizations`](https://webpack.js.org/configuration/optimization/#optimization-runtimechunk).

-Overall, it's simple to recover from this problem by wrapping each MUI application with [`StylesProvider`](/styles/api/#stylesprovider) components at the top of their component trees **and using a single class name generator shared among them**.
+Overall, it's simple to recover from this problem by wrapping each SnowCone application with [`StylesProvider`](/styles/api/#stylesprovider) components at the top of their component trees **and using a single class name generator shared among them**.

 ### [v4] CSS works only on first load and goes missing